Twitter

 • Each year group has an Achievement Leader and Pastoral Manager designated to support them.
 In addition, the academy has an in-house Counsellor, a Special Educational Needs and Disabilities (SEND) team, and access to a range of external agencies for more in-depth or specific support

-• Our SEND team has expanded to include more Teaching Assistants and a deputy SENCO, as well as the team undertaking a range of extensive training to support them in their roles
+• Our SEND team has expanded to include more Teaching Assistants as well as the team undertaking a range of extensive training to support them in their roles